baulig/linker-optimizer/Documentation/Makefiles.md

 When building a stand-alone version of this library, you also need to update `external/linker` submodule.
 There are no linker or cecil changes required and this module actually lives in it's own project.

+In standalone mode, the module is called `Mono.Linker.Optimizer.exe` and is built using `msbuild` on the `Mono.Linker.Optimizer.sln`.

 ## Integrated

 To use this module in integrated mode, use `git subtree` to put it into the `mcs/tools/linker/Martin` directory (you could change `Martin` to something else, but it needs to be a subdirectory of `mcs/tools/linker`/).

 The `MONO_ROOT` will be detected automatically to point to the current checkout, so you don't need to set that environment variable.
-We also do not use the `external/linker` submodule in this configuration, but directly reference the `monolinker.exe`.
+We also do not use the `external/linker` submodule in this configuration, but directly reference the previously built `monolinker.exe`.

+In integrated mode, the module is called `monolinker-optimizer.exe` and is built via the `monolinker-optimizer.exe.sources` via the usual Mono build logic.